Elvisbih/ELK-PROJECT/README.md

 # ELK-PROJECT
-ELK PROJECT (README, DIAGRAM, OTHER FILES)
+ELK PROJECT (README, DIAGRAM, ANSIBLE)
 ## Automated ELK Stack Deployment

 The files in this repository were used to configure the network depicted below.